ggouws/HPC_RNAseq/README.md

   The job will then receive the allocated resources, the task will run, and the appropriate output files generated (inlcuding output and error logs).
-In the following workflow, the output from a particular step is the input for the next step.
-You'll need to wait for each job to finish before submitting the next.
-It is important to keep in mind that the resources requested in the scripts may not be suitable for your own analysis and may need to be changed.
+In the following workflow, the output from a particular step is the input for the next step. **IMPORTANT:** You'll need to wait for each job to finish before submitting the next.
+It is also **important** to check the error and output logs after each step/job (before launching the next job) to see whether it has completed properly or if there were issues or failures.

+  You should also keep in mind that the resources (the number of cores, memory and time) requested in the scripts may not be suitable for your own data set and analysis (or another HPC, if you are not using Bessemer), and may need to be changed.
 Again, the NEOF Bioinformatics Team can assist and provide help in setting these in the scripts.

   <br>
   <font size="4"><b>2.6) Passing command line arguments to a script</b></font>
   <br>

   As well as running the standardised scripts there are some parameters which will be unique to your project or data.
   For example, these might be your file extensions, the name of your reference genome or the filtering parameters you want to implement for QC.<br>